-Choose Relevant Keywords For Your Post Titles
+Choose Relevant Keywords For Post Titles

-Use An SEO Plugin
+Use A WordPress SEO Plugin

 An additional step you can take to maximize the SEO benefit of using categories is to use an SEO plugin for WordPress …

-The plugin also allows you to optimize categories individually …
+You can optimize categories individually …